 Visiting the Dentist

-You have to visit the dentist twice a year.
+Finally, you have to visit the dentist ideally twice a year but once a year is also fine.
 Regular checkup and professional cleanings are a must to keep your teeth and gums healthy.
 Don’t hesitate to see your dentist too if you experience any problem with your teeth such as when you have bleeding gums or cavities.